ragingwind/mobile-chromeapp-starter-kit/readme.md

 5. Build and Run.
 Try this ```gulp clean && gulp build --dist && gulp run --dist```

+## More

+Default using styles in gulpfile.js is Sass.
+If you would use vanilla CSS, using gulpfile.js.cssonly instead of default gulpfile.js

 # Tasks

 This kit is using build system based on gulp.
 And a few task can use more arguments for watching the files or building/running on `dist` version that can be served in production. [see video](https://www.youtube.com/watch?v=aGmOzrnHjPM)